Best Violin Pickup – Reviews, Advice and Buyer’s Guide

 Headway’s ‘The Band’ Violin Pickup System

-The Band by Headway is an easy to use system that sounds great.
+The Band by Headway is an easy-to-use system that sounds great.
 It’s an instant, passive, magnetic pickup system that attaches using velcro around the body of the violin (as opposed to a clamp or mount).
 This enables it to pick up the full, natural sound of the instrument that’s very intuitive, with a large dynamic range.

-As it’s passive, no batteries are required and the way it’s fastened means that no tools are necessary for attachment.
+As it’s passive, no batteries are required, and the way it’s fastened means that no tools are necessary for attachment.

 Features: